bozy15/ms1-project-lancealot/README.md

 - The landing page that will Welcome the user and give a brief introduction about the website.
 - A section Explaining how the website works.
 - A small selection of currently available coders ready and their skill sets.
-- A section showing the user a few of the previous completed projects by the freelancers so the user can seen what can be achieved.
+- A section showing the user a few of the previous completed projects by the freelancers so the user can see what can be achieved.
 - CTA buttons on most sections to get the user to sign up quick and easily or to contact us directly.
-- A join us Modal on the index.html too keep the user on the same url so they dont feel like they're being sent somewhere else.
+- A join us Modal on the index.html to keep the user on the same url so they dont feel like they're being sent somewhere else.
 - A contact us page that will have a short form to fill out, an email address for contacting the support team and an address for the office building.
 - A Terms and Conditions page that will have the T&C's of the website.